CityGAP at The Living City Project

 • Mission Statement:

-CityGAP is an outdoor, city-based, experiential program for participants age 18-25 where students engage with New York as a classroom, laboratory, studio and community, wrestle with the current challenges facing the city, create original group and individual projects in a variety of media, and partner with city officials, artists, policymakers, journalists, performers, activists, entrepreneurs and more.
+CityGAP is a city-based experiential program for participants age 18-25 where students engage with New York as a classroom, laboratory, studio and community, wrestle with the current challenges facing the city, create original group and individual projects in a variety of media, and partner with city officials, artists, policymakers, journalists, performers, activists, entrepreneurs and more.

 Our program is for young people who want to connect with the world, explore their passions, master life skills, and make an impact with a supportive group of peers.
 CityGAP provides a meaningful semester or year of achievement and exploration, launching students on an even more satisfying college or career path.